 In theory, planting a whole tomato could result in the seeds germinating.
-However, it is unlikely to be successful.
+However, it is unlikely to be as successful or reliable.
 I recommend removing, soaking and fermenting fresh tomato seeds before trying to plant them.

 If you want to try planting a whole tomato, I would recommend at least slicing the tomato into saucers, first.
 This will expose the seeds to the oxygen they need in order to initiate germination.

 Tomato seeds don’t need to be planted too deeply.
 In fact, plant too deep and the seeds may struggle to germinate.